mjordan/tutorial_on_updating_using_workbench/README.md

 ### 1. Updating node fields

+> Outcome of this exercise: run a simple `update` task using provided CSV values.

 First, duplicate the "update task" worksheet in the Google Sheets, labeling it with your name.
 You will use this worksheet as the input for running the following `update` task.
 Your config file will look like thisw (with your host, username, and password instead of the values below):

 ```